 Single Product Option

-There is one product option available to consumers.
-The maximum amount of loan proceeds you may access during the first 12 months after closing is equal to 60 percent of the full loan amount.
-For example, if you are eligible for a $100,000 loan, you may only access $60,000.
-After the initial year has expired, you may use and much or as little of the loan proceeds as you wish.
+Closing costs and interest rates may vary from lender to lender, but when shopping around for a reverse mortgage, you may find the product options are limited.
+That's because there is but one product option and it works like this.
+The amount of loan proceeds you can access during the first 12 months after closing is limited to 60 percent of the loan amount.
+For example, if you are eligible for a $100,000 reverse mortgage, you may only access $60,000.
+After the initial year has expired, you may access as much or as little of the remaining loan proceeds as you wish.

 Single Payment Disbursement Option

 Historically, HECM borrowers had to take all of the loan proceeds available to them.